Euproctis chrysorrhoea, Crete © Fotis Samaritakis

 Food plant

-The larva is polyphagous and feeds on the leaves of a variety of plants, i.e. Berberidaceae (Berberis cretica), Fagaceae (Quercus), Rosaceae (Malus, Prunus, Pyrus), etc.
+The polyphagous larva feeds on the leaves of various plants, i.e., Berberidaceae (Berberis cretica), Fagaceae (Quercus), Rosaceae (Malus, Prunus webii, Pyrus), etc.

 Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec